-21 Years Ago: Garth Brooks Sings National Anthem at Super Bowl Pre-Game Show
+22 Years Ago: Garth Brooks Sings National Anthem at Super Bowl XXVII

-21 years ago today (Jan.
-31, 1993), Garth Brooks earned one of the most coveted performance slots of all time — singing the national anthem at the Super Bowl.
+Twenty-two years ago today (Jan.
+31, 1993), Garth Brooks took his turn at one of the most coveted performance slots of all time: singing the National Anthem at the Super Bowl.

-Brooks had filmed a video for his song, ‘We Shall Be Free,’ which was written in response to the Los Angeles riots that had occurred following the Rodney King case in 1992.
+Brooks had filmed a video for his song ‘We Shall Be Free,’ which was written in response to the Rodney King riots that had occurred in Los Angeles, Calif., in 1992.
 The singer hoped to debut the video — which included clips of the Ku Klux Klan, cross and flag burnings, war scenes, riots and and natural disasters, as well as several celebrity cameos — during the Super Bowl, but NBC executives refused, saying the images were too disturbing.

-While Brooks got his way, the NFL learned their lesson, and since then have made it a requirement that all performers pre-record their singing.
+While Brooks got his way, the NFL learned its lesson and since then has made it a requirement that all performers pre-record their singing.